Commands (commands

 function will only trigger for updates which contain command-like text similar to your registered commands.
 For example, if you only have registered commands with a custom prefix like ?

-, it will trigger the handler for anything that looks like your commands, e.g: ?sayhi
+, it will trigger the handler for anything that looks like your commands, e.g. ?sayhi

 but not /definitely

-.
 Same goes the other way, if you only have commands with the default prefix, it will only trigger on updates that look like /regular

-/commands
+and /commands

 .